Police ID woman whose leg was found by Florida fishermen; death ruled a homicide - NewsBreak

 “I saw what looked like a lump of dead fish at first, but as it floated closer to me it started to resolve into what looks like the lower half of a human leg,” said fisherman Stuart Welch, who called police after he spotted the limb around 15 feet into the water.

 At the time, the only identifying characteristic officers had was a tattoo on Crone-Overholts’ lower right calf.
-The tattoo showed three hearts, surrounded by ribbons with the names Sean, Greg, and Zach.Human remains found in California ID’d as missing New Jersey woman
+The tattoo showed three hearts, surrounded by ribbons with the names Sean, Greg, and Zach.Oklahoma man facing felony charge after allegedly hiding camera in work bathroom

 Tampa police have not yet arrested or identified potential suspects in this case.
 The investigation is still underway.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.